-The student uses the learning environment, both The student uses the learning environment, both indoors and outdoors, but is unable to clearly indoors and outdoors, and is able to clearly describe being outdoors as a resource that supports describe being outdoors as a resource that the implementation of the curriculum. supports the implementation of the curriculum. •
+The student uses the learning environment, both indoors and outdoors, and is able to clearly describe being outdoors as a resource that supports the implementation of the curriculum.

 The criteria will be evidenced through daily interaction and further discussion, making use of activity plans and observations of children to move the discussion forward as appropriate.